wcarc-on/wcarc-site/minutes/minutes200608.md

 Rick, VE3CVG, indicated that the web site is up to date and that the 903 MHz beacon is working.
-Rick announced that he and Ken, VA3KA, would be working on two personal projects - 902 band FM repeaters, and implementation of the ICOM D-Star digital system.
+Rick announced that he and Ken, VA3KA, would be working on two personal projects - 902 band FM repeaters, and implementation of the ICOM D-STAR digital system.

 Ken reported that the finances are in good shape and the domain name is paid for the year.